zeffon/nestjs-starter/README.md

 ...

 ### Use Vercel
+> Tip: if you use Vercel deploy nestjs, you can't use `path alias` and only use `relative path`.

 To set environment variables in Vercel project settings:

 1. Log in to the Vercel platform and navigate to your project's dashboard.